-This is a NEW program that aims to foster a sense of identity and belonging, and empower migrant and refugee children to achieve their full potential.
+The program aims to foster a sense of identity and belonging, empowering migrant and refugee children to achieve their full potential.

 Children from migrant and refugee backgrounds often face numerous challenges and complex transitions upon settling into Australia.
-However, we also acknowledge that children are resilient and they come to Australia with a range of strengths.
+However, children are resilient and they come to Australia with a range of strengths.

-Using a strengths-based approach in our program delivery, we seek to focus on the children’s strengths and ensure they achieve their full potential as active and engaged members of the Australian society.
+Using a strengths-based approach in our program delivery, we seek to focus on these strengths and ensure that the children achieve their full potential as active and engaged members of the Australian society.

-Volunteers work with children in Kindy up to Year 6 in a classroom setting with a teacher present.
-Activities will be a blend of individual and group formal and will vary according to the needs of students and the teacher’s lesson plan.
-An example of a typical 2-hour session is as follows:
+Volunteers support children in Kindy up to Year 6 in a classroom setting with a teacher present.
+Activities vary according to the needs of the schools and students, and can be a mix of individual and group tasks.